Lonely Avenue (Ben Folds and Nick Hornby album): Release

 The album was promoted by the single "From Above" released in 2010.
 The song features guest vocals from Australian singer-songwriter Kate Miller-Heidke.

-Music video

 The music video for the single is animated, with the characters from the song being drawn in a book and the characters move around on the page, acting out the story of the song.
 The video was directed by Julius Pretite of The Simpsons.